 Every traditional society has been held back in its works due to the idea of sin.
 American Natives, for instance, lived in harmony with nature and did not cut down forests because it was considered immoral.
 These forests were spirits and gave them livelihood graciously.
 If they were cut unnecessarily, then the spirits would retaliate.
 The Natives killed some animals for food, but not indiscriminately because the forest spirits would punish them.
 People needed to live in harmony with nature and accept the bare minimum from nature for their survival.
 There was no need for the economic advancement of society.

 Similarly, Africans worshipped their ancestors, who had given them good instructions (rather than passing the bad genes of sinfulness).
-These ancestors had taught them to live in harmony with nature.
+These ancestors had taught them to live in harmony with nature, treating nature as a person.

 In Buddhist societies, non-violence was a fundamental principle.
 Since most economic advancements required some form of violence, therefore, they were minimized.
 In societies governed by Confucianism, people had to attain harmony with the cosmos, and if that harmony was broken, then the cosmos would retaliate and create poverty and destruction.
 Economic advancement was possible as long as it was done in harmony with the rest of the cosmos.